laxuanlinh/learndb/tuning techniques.md

 - We also needs to rebuild indexes, preferably with `PARALLEL` enabled.

 ## Join
+- Join order doesn't make a difference in performance, it only requires the system to parse the query again.
 - When we `JOIN` multiple tables, the optimizer actually does the physical joins
   - `Nested loop join`
   - `Hash join`